-This Compensation Discussion and Analysis provides an overview of the material components of our executive compensation program for the fiscal year ended December 31, 2020, for our principal executive officer, our principal financial officer, and the next three most highly compensated executive officers serving as of year-end (collectively, the "named executive officers" or "NEOs").
+This Compensation Discussion and Analysis provides an overview of the material components of our executive compensation program for the fiscal year ended December 31, 2021, for our principal executive officer, our principal financial officer, and the next three most highly compensated executive officers serving as of year-end (collectively, the "named executive officers" or "NEOs").
 This Compensation Discussion and Analysis is intended to enhance your understanding of the information provided in the compensation tables below and to provide additional context regarding our overall compensation program.
-In addition, we explain how and why our board of directors and compensation committee determined our compensation policies and specific compensation decisions for our NEOs during and for 2020, and, to the extent material, 2021.
+In addition, we explain how and why our board of directors and compensation committee determined our compensation policies and specific compensation decisions for our NEOs during and for 2021, and, to the extent material, 2022.

-Our named executive officers for the fiscal year ended December 31, 2020 consisted of the following individuals:
+Our named executive officers for the fiscal year ended December 31, 2021 consisted of the following individuals:

-- Casey C. Lynch, our President, Chief Executive Officer and Chairperson; - Christopher Lowe, our Chief Operating Officer, Chief Financial Officer and Treasurer(1); - Caryn McDowell, our Chief Legal and Administrative Officer and Corporate Secretary(2); - Michael Detke, M.D., Ph.D., our Chief Medical Officer; and - Leslie Holsinger, Ph.D., our Executive Vice President of Research and Development. - (1) In February 2021, Mr. Lowe was appointed as our Chief Operating Officer. - (2) Ms. McDowell joined our Company on May 5, 2020.
+- Casey C. Lynch, our former President, Chief Executive Officer and Chairperson; - Christopher Lowe, our Interim Chief Executive Officer, Chief Operating Officer, Chief Financial Officer and Treasurer; - Caryn McDowell, our Chief Legal and Administrative Officer and Corporate Secretary; - Michael Detke, M.D., Ph.D., our Chief Medical Officer; and - Leslie Holsinger, Ph.D., our Executive Vice President of Research and Development.